Skip to content

-Through her mentoring with Karen Ridd, the first therapeutic clown in Canada, Joan successfully launched Ontario’s first therapeutic clow
+Through her fundraising, hiring and being mentored by Karen Ridd, the first therapeutic clown in Canada, Joan successfully launched Ontario’s first therapeutic clown program in 1993 at The Hospital for Sick Children (SickKids) in Toronto, Ontario, Canada.

-In 1999, Joan co-founded and directed Therapeutic Clowns Canada Foundation (TCC), a driving force behind the seeding, training, and launching therapeutic clown programs in major pediatric hospitals across Canada.
-As requests came to her through relationships formed over the years, Joan felt it was important to share her expertise with professionals in various disciplines outside Canada.
+In 1999, Joan co-founded with Mary Hirst Therapeutic Clowns Canada Foundation (TCC), a driving force behind the seeding, training, and launching therapeutic clown programs in major pediatric hospitals across Canada.
+As requests came to Joan through relationships formed over the years, she felt it was important to share her expertise with professionals in various disciplines outside Canada.

-Therapeutic Clowns International (TCI) was established to facilitate the momentum and requests for therapeutic clowning globally.
-As a founding member of the Canadian Association of Therapeutic Clowns (CATC), Joan continues to mentor therapeutic clowns, train others in the art of hospital-specific therapeutic clowning and consult with professionals in establishing therapeutic clown programs in major healthcare facilities internationally.
+Therapeutic Clowns International (TCI) was established to facilitate the momentum and requests for therapeutic clowning globally, specifically in Cuba.
+As one of the founding members of the Canadian Association of Therapeutic Clowns (CATC), Joan continues to mentor therapeutic clowns, offer workshops and tell her story through professional speaking invitations.

-Joan, aka Bunky, has visited children’s hospitals in Cuba, orphanages, hospitals and crisis centres in El Salvador, and travelled into the mountains of Colombia with both hospital clown friends and Clowns Without Borders.
+Bunky, has had the privilege of ‘playing’ in children’s hospitals in Cuba, orphanages, hospitals and crisis centres in El Salvador, and travel into the mountains of Colombia with both hospital clown friends and Clowns Without Borders.

 ADRIENNE HUNTER, PhD